top of page

 🌊 The Salt-Loving Majority

 Most Vibrio species are halophilic — meaning they require salt for optimal growth.
+Think about it:

 • Marine environments